mindspore-ai/docs/docs/mindformers/docs/source_en/usage/inference.md

 ## More Information

-For more inference examples of different models, see [the models supported by MindFormers](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/models.html).
+For more inference examples of different models, see [the models supported by MindSpore Transformers](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/models.html).